Stakeholder advisory panel

 - Mr Jono La Nauze, Chief Executive Officer, Environment Victoria

-The panel is meeting quarterly until mid-2020 and is supported by a Scientific Reference Group.
-A communique is issued after each panel meeting.
+The panel met quarterly until mid-2020 and was supported by a Scientific Reference Group.
+A communique was issued after each panel meeting.

 Assessment of the risks, benefits and impacts of onshore conventional gas development